 Bad body image days will still happen.
 But it’s how we respond that makes the difference.

-Even though I’m well into disordered eating recovery, I’m not immune to bad body image days.
+Even though I’m well into my disordered eating recovery, I’m not immune to bad body image days.
 But now I can recognize the outside stressors that are making me nitpick my body.
-I see the actual root cause for intrusive, negative thoughts that tell me I’m not good enough or that I’m “fat”.
-I am able to trace the triggers back to something that feels out of my control, such as an unhealthy work environment, financial worries, a friend’s broken heart I can’t heal, etc. Because now I know I used macro tracking and food restriction as a form of perceived control when I felt out of control in my life.
+I see the actual root cause for intrusive, negative thoughts that tell me I’m not good enough.
+Or that I’m “fat”.
+I am able to trace the triggers back to something that feels out of my control.
+Such as an unhealthy work environment, financial worries, a friend’s broken heart I can’t heal, etc. Because now I know I used macro tracking and food restriction as a form of perceived control when I felt out of control in my life.
 I used weight loss as an artificial boost to my list of accomplishments when I was feeling less-than.
 It was a distraction.
 A distraction that ultimately left my mental health in worse shape than when I started.

 Starting another diet is NOT the solution.